Clearing Your Name Of Criminal Charges

 - Eight years if you were convicted of a nonviolent felony

-The firm’s lawyers can review the unique factors of your case to determine what you are eligible for.
-If you are eligible, they will develop a strategy of pursuing the expungement or sealing that you need to get the life you deserve.
+Whether you were arrested in the past in Greenwood, Carmel or Indianapolis (or anywhere in Indiana), the legal team at Hayes Law Office can review the unique factors of your case to determine what you are eligible for.
+Similarly, the details surrounding a criminal conviction in Indiana may be the subject of your desire to seal the record.
+Hayes Law Office will help you to determine you are eligible, and will develop a strategy of pursuing the expungement or sealing that you need to get the life you deserve.

 Put Your Past In The Past